ValeriiKretinin/kubernetes-pvc-viewer/README.md

 Note:
 - The container image `ghcr.io/valeriikretinin/kubernetes-pvc-viewer` and chart `ghcr.io/valeriikretinin/charts/pvc-viewer` are published as Public packages.
 If you fork, make sure to set your GHCR packages visibility to Public to allow anonymous pulls.

+See also the chart sources and detailed values in `helm/pvc-viewer/`.

 ## Configuration (ConfigMap)